linzhou-zhong/Servier_Test/python/README.md

 As terminal part, we have to check if user didn't forget adding queries in `commandline`, throw Exception if necessary.

-And thanks to flask, we don't need to verify for queries anymore from `commandline`.
+And thanks for flask, we don't need to verify for queries anymore from `commandline`.
 That's the reason why there're two folders for python test.

 ## Context
 There is a collection of input strings and a collection of query strings.
 For each query string, determine how many times it occurs in the list of input strings.
 Return an array of the results.